-- Spend a minimum of seven full weeks on your research.
+Spend a minimum of seven full weeks on your research.

-- Submit the product of your project to your faculty advisor at the end of the summer.
+Submit the product of your project to your faculty advisor at the end of the summer.

 The results of Scholar research will vary: Many finish with a research paper, but that might not be the best product for everyone.
 For example, if you’re doing a creative project, you might end with a painting, sculpture or novella.
 Scholars working in labs might have their lab results as their final products.
 You will work with your advisor to determine what is the most appropriate final result of your project.